 - Partnering with NWO research group to study connectivity among sea turtles within the Dutch Caribbean.

-- Placing satellite tags on four sub-adults in partnership with NWO.
+- Placing satellite tags on three sub-adults in partnership with NWO.

-- Setting up of a long-term experiment in Lac Bai to learn more about the feeding behaviour of green turtles and the effect of grazing on seagrass productivity, species composition and invasive seagrass expansion rate in partnership with NWO.
+- Concluding a long-term experiment in Lac Bai to learn more about the feeding behaviour of green turtles and the effect of grazing on seagrass productivity, species composition and invasive seagrass expansion rate in partnership with NWO.

 - Conducting in-water turtle foraging ground surveys.